-We have seen levels of volume and volatility in the markets in which we transact increase by varying amounts above their historical averages during the period from July 2007 through May 2008, although after June 1, 2008, we believe that the volumes and volatility of certain markets have exhibited signs of slowing down from previous highs.
-This reflects the general deceleration of growth experienced in the global rates, credit, and equity markets as subprime mortgage and housing market concerns spread to the broader markets; as investors responded to the Federal Reserve and other central banks lowering key lending rates unexpectedly and by a larger than anticipated amounts; as credit spreads continue to widen; and as hedge funds, proprietary trading operation of banks, and other market players respond to uncertainly in capital markets by curtailing trading in all but the most riskless of asset classes.
-We cannot predict how long these particular market conditions will last.
+We saw levels of volume and volatility in the markets in which we transact oscillate rapidly (though generally decrease) both sequentially and year-over-year by varying amounts above their historical averages during the period from July 2007 through September 2009.
+This reflected the general deceleration of growth experienced in the global rates, credit, and equity markets as subprime mortgage and housing market concerns spread to the broader markets; as investors responded to the Federal Reserve and other central banks lowering key lending rates unexpectedly and by a larger than anticipated amounts; as credit spreads continue to widen; and as hedge funds, proprietary trading operation of banks, and other market players respond to uncertainty in capital markets by curtailing trading in all but the most riskless of asset classes.

-As some of our largest customers reduce their staffing levels in many of the markets in which we operate, full-service inter-dealer brokers may see increased opportunity to be the outsourced provider of market intelligence, operational expertise and liquidity to help our clients as these seek to operate in the current uncertain economic climate.
+Because some of our largest customers reduce their staffing levels in many of the markets in which we operate, while increasing them in others, and as smaller banks and dealers expand their staff, full-service interdealer brokers may see increased opportunity to be the outsourced provider of market intelligence, operational expertise and liquidity to help our clients as these seek to operate in the current uncertain economic climate.